mi-g/jaingee/README.md

 It is important to understand that the demo application is built using an angular.js view: the HTML code in *index.html* is present on all pages, the HTML code inside the element with the ng-view is loaded dynamically according to the URL routes defined in *app.js*.

+Jaingee relies on angular.js 1.2.0 and jQuery 1.10.2.
+The demo app also uses bootstrap 3.0.

 ### Layout